Close Menu

 How are placement matches handled in Overwatch 2?

 Placement matches determine your initial rank in competitive play.
-Instead of updating ranks after every match, Overwatch 2 updates rankings after seven wins or 20 losses.
-This method provides a broader snapshot of player performance and reduces the pressure of individual matches.
+Since Season 9, ranks now update after every match instead of after seven wins or 20 losses.
+This provides immediate feedback and allows players to track progress match by match.

 What are Competitive Points (CP), and how can I earn them?

-CP is the in-game currency earned in competitive mode to unlock rewards like golden weapons.
+CP is the in-game currency earned in competitive mode to unlock rewards like golden and jade weapons.
 Players earn:

-Seasonal CP rewards range from 65 CP (Bronze) to 1,750 CP (Grandmaster).
+• Seasonal CP rewards range from 300 CP (Bronze) to 1,750 CP (Grandmaster/Champion).
 Legacy CP is used for older rewards, while newer items require updated CP.

 What are the grouping restrictions in competitive play?